 LadyBug PMA-12 Precision Power Meter Application

-LadyBug's PMA-12, Precision Power Meter Application is designed to combine the quality measurement capability of our sensors with the power and flexibility
+LadyBug's PMA-12, Precision Power Meter Software is designed to combine the quality measurement capability of our sensors with the power and flexibility

 of modern computers to give you the information you need.
 The application is used with LadyBug LB59XXXA Power Sensors and can manage and present information from more than 16 sensors at once.
 For our other sensors click here.

-LB59XXX Sensors are USBTMC compatible and can use VISA IO Libraries including NI, or Keysight libraries; however PMA-12 does not require these or any other special drivers because the sensors can use either USBTMC or USB HID, which is present on any computer.
+LB59XXX Sensors are USBTMC compatible and can use VISA IO Libraries including NI, or Keysight libraries; however PMA-12 does not require these or any other special drivers.

 Built in features such as Tabular Logging, Strip Charting, Analog Gauge Display and Math Measurement Windows that allow calculation between sensors are all included.